 - Subscribers got success message but aren't on my list.

 - The Subscribe button is missing.

-- The embed code doesn't work with ASP.NET.
+- The embedded form code doesn't work with ASP.NET.

 Below, you'll learn about some common issues and suggested solutions.

 The Classic Form embed code uses jQuery to validate the form and display response messages like the Almost Finished message that appears when they click the Subscribe button.

 - Click the drop-down menu next to the list you want to work with, and choose Signup forms.